-BIS 13
+BIS 13 4 rec 3 cr

-Web Development
+Website Development

 This course offers an introduction to HTML, CSS, and responsive web design techniques.
 Topics include the fundamentals of how to plan and organize the webpages for a new website; two fundamental webpage technologies - HTML for structure and CSS for style and layout; and responsive web design and mobile-first design strategies.
 Students utilize the skills learned to create a business-oriented web site project.